Frequently asked questions

 Most sections of the policy carry an Excess.
 You have agreed to pay towards a claim under each section of the policy.
 The amount may vary depending on the level of cover you have chosen.
 It is applicable per person per section.
 The Excess will be reduced to NIL if you have used an EHIC (formerly E111) to reduce your medical expenses bill.

 - Any medical condition where You have been prescribed medication, including repeat prescriptions, or received treatment or attended a GP or a specialist as an outpatient or inpatient in the last 2 years or for which You are currently on a waiting list for treatment or investigation; and

-- Any illness for which You have received a terminal prognosis or any heart, heart-related or circulatory condition; or any respiratory condition; any stress, anxiety, depression or any other psychological condition; any cancerous condition; or any cerebral condition.
+- Any heart, heart-related or circulatory condition; or any respiratory condition or any liver condition; any stress, anxiety, depression or any other psychological condition or any cancerous condition.

 For more information, please refer to the "Important Conditions Relating To Health" section of the policy wording.

 For Claims relating to Policy A - Your Travel Policy

 If you need to make a claim, please call 02380 177285 or you can submit a claim online at www,imr-claims.com.

 For Claims Relating to Section B - Optional Gadget Cover Upgrade